Spring: September 1

 Statement of Purpose

-We encourage prospective students to connect with their Horticulture program representative from the Plant Sciences Graduate Student Council if they are considering an offer and/or visiting campus to interview with faculty.
+We encourage prospective students to connect with their Horticulture program representative from the Plant Sciences Graduate Student Council if they are considering an RA offer or visiting campus to interview with faculty.